openmultiplechoice/openmultiplechoice/README.md

 Status: alpha

-OpenMultipleChoice is an **open source web application for multiple choice question ([MCQ](https://en.wikipedia.org/wiki/Multiple_choice)) and flashcard decks**.
+OpenMultipleChoice is an open source web application for multiple choice question ([MCQ](https://en.wikipedia.org/wiki/Multiple_choice)) and flashcard decks.
 Built for medical students, OMC is for anyone who learns from decks of MCQs and flashcards.

 ![](docs/images/omc-screenshot.png)